demisto/content/Packs/IronPort/Integrations/CiscoEmailSecurityApplianceIronPortV2/README.md

 ### cisco-esa-list-entry-edit
 ***
 Edit spam quarantine blocklist/safelist entry.
-Using this command will overide the existing value.
+Using this command will override the existing value.

 #### Base Command